 Threshold/runway end lights indicate the end of a runway.
 Typically, airfields use bidirectional lights, which emit green lights outward from the runway, indicating the landing threshold for arriving aircraft, and red lights in the opposite direction, marking the end of the runway for departing aircraft.

 Runway Centerline Lights

 Runway centerline lights are uniformly spaced straight line lights at 50 ft (15 m) longitudinal intervals placed along the centerline of the runway.
 They emit white color until the final 3,000 ft (900 m) portion of the runway.
 From there, alternating red and white are installed for the next 2,000 ft (600 m).
 The last 1,000 ft (300 m) of the runway has red centerline lights, warning the pilot of the approaching runway end.

 Taxiway edge lights are omnidirectional blue lights installed in taxiways and aprons.
 They are positioned at 2 ft (0.6 m) to 10 ft (3 m) from the edge of the taxiway pavement, providing pilots with visuals at night or in any conditions with low visibility while taxiing in the airfield before takeoff or after landing.

 Airfield rotating beacons emit light alternating white and green flashes at any point throughout 360 degrees in azimuth with a frequency of 22 to 26 flashes per minute (fpm).
 Rotating beacons enable pilots to identify the location of an airfield.

 Get All Your Airfield Lighting Needs With Hali-Brite

 If you need assistance with airfield lighting, Hali-Brite is here to help.
 All of our lighting products strictly follow the FAA airfield lighting color standards.
 We also guarantee that our airport lighting systems are of the highest quality and durability.
-Contact us today at (218) 454-0956 or here to get your free quote.
+Call us today at (218) 454-0956 or contact here to get your free quote.